OS2World/UTIL-DISK-AW/README.md

 # UTIL-DISK-AW
 AW.
-Same aout using dialog boxes and searching files on the hard drive.
+Sample aout using dialog boxes and searching files on the hard drive.

 LICENSE
 ===============